fbpx

 Lynn Bowen

-Lynn has been going to camp at Brooks since the age of four.
-She has spent over 25 summers here building friendships and making lasting memories.
-During the school year, Lynn is a Preschool Teacher at Temple Emanuel Preschool in Andover.
-At camp, Lynn works as the Head Group Coordinator.
-When not at work you can usually find her spending time with my husband Steve and dog Indy, at the gym doing Zumba, or relaxing on the beach in Maine.
+Lynn has been attending camp at Brooks since the age of four, spending over 30 summers building friendships and making lasting memories.
+During the school year, she is a Preschool Teacher at Temple Emanuel Preschool in Andover.
+At camp, Lynn serves as the Head Group Coordinator, focusing on supporting the Day Camp leadership team.
+Outside of work, she enjoys spending time with her husband Steve, son Jackson, and dog Indy, as well as doing Zumba at the gym or relaxing on the beach in Maine.

 Meghan Hill